aeternity/ae_mdw/docs/architecture.md

   not yet been synced, it spawns an new `Task` to store these changes and enters into `{:syncing_db, ref}` state.
 When the task is done, it triggers a `:done` event.
-* If there's at least 1 key or micro block that is not yet part of the memmory, it spawns a new `Task` to store these changes and enters into `{:syncing_mem, ref}` state.
+* If there's at least 1 key or micro block that is not yet part of the memory, it spawns a new `Task` to store these changes and enters into `{:syncing_mem, ref}` state.
 When the task is done it triggers a `:done` event.